orchest/orchest/docs/source/getting_started/quickstart.rst

    A successful pipeline run of the final pipeline.

 .. note::
-   The interactive session does not shut down automatically and thus the resources will keep running when editing another pipeline, you can shut down the session manually by clicking on the shut down button.
+   The :ref:`interactive session <interactive session>` does not shut down automatically and thus the resources will keep running when editing another pipeline, you can shut down the session manually by clicking on the shut down button.
 Of course all resources are shut down when you shut down Orchest with ``./orchest stop``.

 ..
 Closing notes
 .. ~~~~~~~~~~~~~